Skip to content

 If your goal is building your quads and glutes then it can be useful to use split squats and lunges in your workout program.
 As you get more specific with your goals, then you program variations that will more directly hit the muscles you want to grow most.

-For example, the traditional split squat can be great for building the quads, but if you really wanted to focus and isolate the quads, then using a Bulgarian split squat would be a good strategy.
+For example, the traditional split squat can be great for building the quads, but if you really want to focus and isolate the quads, then using a Bulgarian split squat would be a good strategy.

 Benefit 2: Awesome for Packing On Lower Body Mass